biswajit-k/flask-blog/notes.md

 blocking other site from reading response, etc won't be applied and user's data is compromised.
 * Therefore security rules like same origin policy are only useful if user is accessing site using their secure browser.
+* for any request that changes user's data, use CSRF token.
+This ensure that any request originated from different source is not served.
+Only request originated from app's UI is considered authentic.

 * We at server standpoint should know the security vulnerabilities and practices to mitigate them.
 Going through OWASP guide for top security threats and setting system to mitage them is essential.